yieldprotocol/docs-v2/faq.md

 A loan that requires no collateral from the borrower, but that needs to be repaid within the same transaction.
 They are commonly used for arbitrage or refinancing.

 ### How is Yield Governed?
-Currently Yield is governed by the founding team but we are committed to decentralization and will relinquish control of the protocol and give it to the community.
+The founding team believes in decentralization and building towards community control of the protocol.
+Right now, we believe that is best served by building, and growing community involvement.
+Long term we expect Yield Protocol to be community-owned and community controlled through a process of progressive decentralization.